 The course introduces the students to the practices of disaster medicine, its important arms and logistics of medical team response and involvement in the protection, safety and interventions in all aspects of disaster management that is pre-disaster, during-disaster and in post-disaster situations.
 Public health emergency preparedness is a growing concern in all public health matters affecting the lives of the population at large as well as the health of the individual and that of vulnerable communities.
-Students learn about vulnerability of persons and populations scattered in different susceptible corners, or affected by humanitarian crises and through geographic afflictions.
+Students learn about the vulnerability of persons and populations scattered in different susceptible corners, or affected by humanitarian crises and through geographic afflictions.
 Methods of survival, traditional resilience, and resourcing as well as medical and public health competencies are explored, giving the students opportunities to apply practical tools to address the problems.

-BPHC207 Behavioural Health , Social and Health SEM 2 Literacy into the background of psychological cases such as child abuse, suicide, teen pregnancy, burn out, bullying, compliance issues, adoption or marital failures resulting from very complex human natures that result in stagnation of progress towards better health outcomes.
-Social and behavioural elements are examined in light of finding permanency in health seeking recipients and providers.
+BPHC207 Behavioural Health, Social and Health SEM 2 Literacy

+Prerequisite: Passed all year 1 and year 2, Sem 1 courses Continuous Assessment: 60%; Final Examination: 40% into the background of psychological cases such as child abuse, suicide, teen pregnancy, burnout, bullying, compliance issues, adoption or marital failures resulting from very complex human natures that result in stagnation of progress towards better health outcomes.
+Social and behavioural elements are examined in light of finding permanency in health-seeking recipients and providers.
 Practical learning and evaluation of the human psyche by the students allows exploration into success or reasons for failure in imparting health knowledge, attitude and practices.